HuobiRDCenter/huobi_Golang/README.md

 This SDK provides examples that under **/cmd** folder, if you want to run the examples to access private data, you need below additional steps:

 1. Create an **API Key** first from Huobi official website
 2. Create **key.go** into your **config** folder (package).
 The purpose of this file is to prevent submitting SecretKey into repository by accident, so this file is already added in the *.gitignore* file.

-3. Assign your secret key to string *SecretKey*:
+3. Assign your secret key to string *SecretKey* and Assign your access key to string *AccessKey*

 ```go
 // key.go file